Numkil/dotfiles/README.md

 brew install neovim
 brew install tldr
 brew install bat
+brew tap homebrew/cask-fonts
+brew install font-hack-nerd-font // for now the least amount of work to get set up.
 ```
 and change the default shell to the new bash binary